FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 >:bulb: **_Tip:_** The generated ontology can be visualized by using the Protege tool or a local deployment of OLS (Recipe 1.3).
 The OLS local deployment option is recommended by this recipe, given that Protege crash when loading medium or large size ontologies.

-### Step 5: Merge ontology modules and _umbrella_ ontology
+### Step 5: Merge ontology modules and umbrella ontology
-**Aim**

-To built a first draft of the application ontology by merging the ontology modules previuosly extracted and the _umbrella_ ontology locally built.

-**Main roles and tasks**

-_Ontology Developer_ merge (a) the ontology modules extracted from domain ontologies, and (b) the _umbrella_ ontology built on the previous step, by running the corresponding ROBOT command.
+Merging the ontology modules previuosly extracted and the umbrella ontology locally built produces a first draft of the application ontology.

-**Supporting roles and tasks**

-Not needed.

-**Overview**
-The "merge" ROBOT command allows to combines two or more separate input ontology modules into a single ontology.
-Following, the ROBOT command merging the _umbrella_ ontology and the modules is shown:
+The `merge` ROBOT command allows to combines two or more separate input ontology modules into a single ontology.
+Following, the ROBOT command merging the umbrella ontology and the modules is shown:

 ```bash
 java -jar robot.jar merge \
     --input ./ontology_modules/iao_mireot_robot_module_1.owl \